browserengineering/book/book/invalidation.md

 information, so that the `style` phase doesn't need to traverse nodes whose styles are unchanged.

 16-5 *Resizing the browser*.
-Perhaps, in Exericse 2-3, you implemented support for resizing the browser.
+Perhaps, back in Exericse 2-3, you implemented support for resizing the browser.
 (And most likely, you dropped support for it when we switched to SDL.)
 Reimplement support for resizing your browser;
 you'll need to pass the `SDL_WINDOW_RESIZABLE` flag to `SDL_CreateWindow`